 1. Buy as small a home as possible that you can still enjoy.

 The tiny house movement has sparked a resurgence in minimalist living.
 The size of these mini homes generally ranges from 100 to 400 sq. ft.
 100. to.
 400. Even at the top end of that range, these homes are 85 to 96% smaller than the average new home being built today, which is 2,600 sq ft.
-Tiny house enthusiasts are living their lives in a fraction of the house, and mortgage if they even have one, than Average Joe.
+Tiny house enthusiasts are living their lives in a fraction of the house and mortgage - if they even have one - of an Average Joe.

-Now personally, I don't want to live in a tiny house.
+Now personally, I don't want to live in a true tiny house.
 I have a husband, two kids, and a dog.
 Some families make that work, but not this one.
 But do we, do YOU, really need 2,600 sq ft to live in and the mortgage that comes with it?
 Do you really need two family rooms, a separate dining room, an office, a master suite with private sitting area, a bathroom for every individual, a guest bedroom, a media room...?
 I currently live in a 930 sq. ft. apartment.
 My kids share a room, and even though I work from home (and have conference calls for a large chunk of my days) and my husband does so part of the time, neither of us have a personal office.
 And it works for us.
+You can make a smaller space enjoyable and completely functional with smart decorating and design.

 2. Buy as cheap a home as possible that you can still enjoy.